 - 15 ounces diced tomatoes Italian style, or regular style

 - 1 cup sliced baby bella mushrooms optional

 - Turn instant pot to saute and heat until hot.

 - Add in oil to Instant Pot and add in onions and peppers.
 Saute for 2-4 minutes, or until onions begin to soften.
 Add in garlic and saute for another 30 seconds.

-- Add in wine and deglaze Instant Pot, scraping up any browned bits on bottom of pot.
+- Add in the wine and deglaze Instant Pot, scraping up any browned bits on the bottom of the pot.
 Let the wine cook off for 1 to 2 minutes.
 Turn the Instant Pot OFF.